MukuaStephen/machakos-sport-spotlight/README.md

-# Welcome to your GPT Engineer project
+# Welcome to your Machakos University Sports Network project

 ## Project info